 Although this patient has clear clinical evidence of a cervical spinal cord injury, the first step in the assessment of any trauma patient begins with the ABCs (airway, breathing, and circulation).
 Although this evaluation should begin in the emergency department (ED), all critical care specialists should be familiar with the initial resuscitation and should repeat the steps upon arrival to the ICU.
 Prior to definitive stabilization, the cervical spine should be immobilized in a rigid collar, and the patient should be maintained on a flat, firm surface.2,3

 Airway and circulation are essential in this patient population as hypoxia and hypotension may worsen secondary spinal cord injury,4,5 and therefore any patient with a clear indication for intubation such as a low Glasgow Coma Scale (GCS) score, hypoxia, or failure of diaphragmatic function should be immediately intubated.
-The main predictors of intubation in a spine injury include high ...
+The main predictors of intubation in a spine ...